arcasoy/SocialTracker/README.md

   * Growth Tips (Premium)
 * Sending Growth Updates to Your Desired Channels
 * Tracking your Instagram Data
-* Database Integration
+* Backtrack Collecting Data!
-* Use APIs to expand to Youtube, Twitter, and Twitch Data
+* Use APIs to expand to Instagram, Twitter, and Twitch Data